§ Verifiable Public Registry v4 Specification

 claimable_yield = td.share * GlobalVariables.trust_deposit_share_value - td.deposit.

-If claimable_yield is positive, they can be claimed.
+If claimable_yield is positive, it can be claimed.

 § [MOD-TD-MSG-2-1] Reclaim Trust Deposit Yield method parameters